Link Search Menu Expand Document

 }

-The property handler above is meant for a scenario of converting a string column type into a class object.
+The handler above converts a string column to a class object and back.

 Attaching to a Property